andreafalletti/hyprland-/Advanced-config.md

 # Per-device input configs
 *Warning:* Some configs, notably touchpad ones, require a Hyprland restart.

+Per-device config options will overwrite your options set in the `input` section.
+It's worth noting that ONLY values explicitly changed will be overwritten.

 In order to apply per-device config options, make a new category like this:
 ```
 device:name {